A "spiritual dive inside nature."

 Yamabushi monks of the Dewa Sanzan undertake the ‘three sacred mountains' pilgrimage to become reborn into a new “self.”

 They consider nature to be a “mother," and forests in particular to act as a maternal womb, allowing the pilgrims to experience a wiser, more awakened life.

-You, too, can take the journey of rebirth by hiking in the mountains—either alone, or accompanied by a Yamabushi monk from the Dewa Sanzan shrine.
+You, too, can take the journey of rebirth by hiking in the mountains—either alone, or accompanied by a Yamabushi priest from the Dewa Sanzan shrine.